shakzodk/olym-gpt/Readme.md

 # OlympicsGPT
 An AI based web app that generates answers to questions related to the Olympics.
-The app is built powered by Open AI's GPT-3.5 model.
+The app is powered by Open AI's GPT-3.5 model.
 It is built using langchain.js and React.js.
 This app can help users to get answers to their questions about the Olympics.
-The app can be used by sports enthusiasts, journalists, and anyone who wants to know more about the Olympics. **This can help enhance the olympics experience and increase fan engagement.**
+It can be used by sports enthusiasts, journalists, and anyone who wants to know more about the Olympics. **This can help enhance the olympics experience and increase fan engagement.**

 The chatbot remembers the context of the conversation and users can switch between their chats with the chatbot.
 The chat history is stored in the firestore database.